 - ELDER JUSTICE: National Strategy Needed to Effectively Combat Elder Financial Exploitation” (2012, November).
 (Publication No. GAO-13-110).
 To write this report the GAO interviewed state and local social service, criminal justice, and consumer protection officials in four states with large elderly populations.
 The GAO found the need for more safeguards and public awareness activities.
 U.S. Government Accountability Office.

-- Senior Safe Act Intended to provide immunity from prosecution for financial institution employees and financial institutions for having disclosed the suspected exploitation of a senior citizen, this bill was signed into law on May 24th, 2018).
+- Senior Safe Act.
+The Act provides immunity from prosecution for financial institution employees and financial institutions for disclosing suspected elder financial exploitation in some instances.
+It was signed into law on May 24th, 2018.

 - Resources for Financial Institutions.
 Banks, savings and loans, investment advisors and brokers, and other providers of financial services can play a key role in preventing financial crimes and exploitation and holding perpetrators accountable.
 As of July 1, 2020, financial advisors and brokers have been added to the list of mandated reporters in the state.
 For information on resources for financial institutions in California and beyond, click here.